 Chapter-2: Containers in Bootstrap

-Here is the breakdown of the three types you asked about.
+Below are the three types you asked for…

-This is the most common choice.
-It creates a responsive, fixed-width box that changes its size based on the screen width (breakpoints).
+This is the most popular one.
+It builds a flexible and responsive fixed width box which adjusts its width relative to the screen width (breakpoints).

-- How it works: It stays centered and leaves “white space” (gutters) on the left and right sides of the page on larger screens.
+How it works: It remains centered and maintains “white space” (gutters) around the sides of the page on larger screens.

 2. .container-fluid (The “Full-Width” Box)

-This container is much simpler: it is always 100% wide, no matter the device size.
+This container is much more simple: it is always 100% wide whatever the screen size.

-- How it works: It stretches to the very edges of the browser window (minus a tiny bit of side padding).
+How it is achieved: It extends to the edges of the browser window (with a tiny bit of padding on the sides).

-- Best for: Dashboards, map-based apps, or any design where you want to utilize every inch of screen real estate.
+Suitable for: Dashboards, map-based applications or anything where you want to use every bit of the screen.

 This is a “fluid-until-fixed” container.
-It stays 100% wide until it hits a specific screen size, then it starts behaving like a regular fixed container.
+It flows at 100% width until the container reaches a certain screen size then behaves as a “normal” fixed width container.

-- Best for: When you want a full-width mobile experience but a centered desktop experience.
+Best for: when you want full-width on mobile, yet centered desktop content.

 Comparison Table